cvat-ai/cvat/site/content/en/docs/manual/advanced/slice-and-join.md

 ---
-title: 'CVAT  joining and slicing labels'
+title: 'Join and slice tools'
-linkTitle: 'Joining and Slicing Labels'
+linkTitle: 'Join and slice tools'
 weight: 18
 description: 'This section explains how to slice or join several labels'
 ---